varshantdhar/varshantdhar.github.io/_posts/2025-06-06-agentic-rag.md

 ```
 In addition to the index, we also save the original chunks using `pickle`, so that when a query returns a match, we can return the corresponding text directly.
 Think of this as building a searchable library of ideas and definitions, where every entry is semantically indexed.

+We use the brute-force IndexFlatL2 which is a brute force indexing method that computes similarities with all the other vectors in the index.
+This is not scalable but would work for our pdfs.